RedefiningReality/Nmap-Probes/README.md

 - `-f <probes file>` ⇒ path to original nmap-service-probes file (default: `nmap-service-probes` in current directory)
 - `-o <output>` ⇒ path to output nmap-service-probes file (default: `nmap-service-probes` in current directory - will overwrite original)
 ### Examples
 The title of this section is "Examples" not "Best Examples" so modify/use at your discretion.
+It may be helpful to exclude `-s` entirely and only limit probes.
+This way you avoid sending unnecessary probes after matching another service.
+I'm not sure if the benefit of sending fewer probes would outweigh the overhead introduced by extra match checks and will have to do more testing.
 #### Common Vulnerable Services - Get Service Version
 ```bash
 wget https://raw.githubusercontent.com/nmap/nmap/refs/heads/master/nmap-service-probes